Hi, my name’s Dana and I’m a butternut squash addict?

 - Sea salt & ground black pepper

-- Preheat oven to 400 degrees and position a rack in the center of the oven.
+- Preheat oven to 400 degrees F (204 C) and position a rack in the center of the oven.

 - Rinse and scrub your potatoes and place them in a large saucepan or pot.
 Top with cold water until just covered then place on high heat until boiling.
 Reduce heat slightly and cook until tender.
 Stick a knife in the center of a potato – it should slide off easily when done.
 Once fully cooked, drain and set aside to cool.
 Then quarter.

 - While potatoes are cooking, prepare your squash.
-Toss butternut squash cubes in 2 Tbsp olive oil and 1/2 tsp each sea salt and pepper.
+Toss butternut squash cubes in 2 Tbsp olive oil and 1/2 tsp each sea salt and pepper (amounts as original recipe is written // adjust if altering batch size).
 Roast for 15-20 minutes, or until just tender.
 You don’t want it to get mushy, just soft.

 - Add squash, quartered potatoes, radishes and green onion to the bowl and toss.
 Sample and adjust seasonings as needed.
 Serve immediately.
 Cover and refrigerate leftovers – should keep for several days, though best when fresh.